 Yes, but not all ski hire shops stock cross country equipment.
 Some Nordic sites such Agy and the Col de Joux Plane have a foyer where you can hire equipment.
 Expect to pay in the region of 10€ for a day’s hire of classic skis, boots and poles and marginally more for skate equipment.
 If need be I can advise at time of booking.

 Difficult to answer simply as it will depend on the weather.
 However, you are likely to be more active than when alpine skiing so your downhill kit is likely to be too warm for Nordic.
-A layered approach allows for maximum temperature adjustment whilst remembering that as a novice you are likely to sit down in the snow a few times.
+A layered approach allows for maximum temperature adjustment whilst remembering that if you are a novice you are likely to sit down in the snow a few times.
 Downhill gloves are not suitable as they are too warm and often too bulky to allow proper control of the ski poles.
 Lighter windproof gloves are ideal.
 If you cycle or run in the UK in the winter months, you probably already have suitable clothing for Nordic skiing.
 If it is bright, don’t forget your sunglasses and sun cream.

 Anybody and everybody.
 My youngest client so far this year was 7 years old and the oldest a mere 76 years old.
 It is a sport that can be tailored to suit the needs of the individual from the sofa sportsperson to the fitness buff.
 No previous skiing experience required.

 Everyone is different but usually a half day of lesson on classic technique will give you enough technique and confidence to set out on your own on the easier tracks.
 Have look at the testimonial pages for some who have done so.